(Latest update: 16 June 2022)

 UPDATING THIS DATA PROTECTION POLICY

 This Data Protection Policy is updated from time to time, without prior notice.
-You will find the date of the last update at the top of this page.
+You will find the last update date at the top of this page.

 WHAT ARE YOUR RIGHTS?